leemorgan/NSData-Compression/README.md

 Documentation
 =====
-The `Data+Compression` category is documented using standard Xcode doc comments.
+The `Data+Compression` extension is documented using standard Xcode doc comments.

 The project has a dummy (skeleton) app which is included to support Unit Testing with Xcode.
 The app itself doesn't do anything interesting at all.